leeyoshinari/YOLO_v2/README.md

 2. Download Pascal VOC2007 dataset, and put the dataset into `data/Pascal_voc`.

-   if you download other dataset, you also need to modify file paths.
+   If you download other dataset, you also need to modify file paths.

 3. Download weights file [yolo_weights](https://drive.google.com/drive/folders/13TWYuNY-XcX9EyoU87dH9XsBKuWcPHHw?usp=sharing) for COCO, and put weight file into `data/output`.